opentensor/bittensor/MIGRATION.md

 4. ✅ Common refactoring (improve type annotations, etc)

-5. Rename `non-/fast-blocks` to `non-/fast-runtime` in related places to be consistent with subtensor repo.
-Related with testing, subtensor scripts, documentation.
+5. ~~Rename `non-/fast-blocks` to `non-/fast-runtime` in related places to be consistent with subtensor repo.
+Related with testing, subtensor scripts, documentation.~~ done across many PRs.

 6. ✅ To be consistent throughout the SDK `(in progress)`:
 `hotkey`, `coldkey`, `hotkeypub`, and `coldkeypub` are keypairs